harshita-g/harshitagupta.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 5
+nav_order: 2
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: harshitagupta.github.io/assets/pdf/HarshitaGupta_Resume.pdf # you can also use external links here
 description: To download the CV, click on the PDF button.
 toc:
   sidebar: left